 Returning from your morning game drive, we gather for breakfast at the lodge.
-Then it is time to say goodbye to your travel companions and guides, transferring to either Kasane or Victoria Falls.
-The shuttle to Kasane drops you at the airport and those transferring to Victoria Falls in Zimbabwe are set to arrive at the airport in time to catch midday flights.
+Then it is time to say goodbye to your travel companions and guides, transferring to either Kasane airport in Botswana or Victoria Falls airport in Zimbabwe.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.